 School is either right around the corner, or just starting for most of us and most of us might have forgotten how to prepare after an entire year away from the buildings.
 From clothing to school supplies, the kids will need all new gear to be successful.
-You can find a lot of what you might need from black owned businesses, although there are still a lot of areas that could see some improvement.
-Today, we will highlight some of the businesses that off up products that are appropriate for the season.
+You can find a lot of what you might need from black owned businesses.
+Today, we will highlight some of the businesses that offer up products that are appropriate for the season.

 The basis for every school lunch is the sandwich.
 With the Black Bread Co., you get the opportunity to contribute to the growth of a great black owned brand.
 You also will get some great tasting bread as well.
 You can order a subscription of two to 6 loaves at a time or find them in Chicago area supermarkets.